-- Budgetary changes, - Increase in federal funds, - Cumulative transfer among already approved work program line items of 10% of the total federal funds or \$100,000, - Programmatic changes, - Change in the scope or objectives of activities (e.g., adding or deleting items), - Extending the period of performance past the approved work program period, - Transferring substantive programmatic work to a third party (e.g., consultant work not identified in the original work program), and/or - Capital expenditures including purchase of equipment.
+- Budgetary changes, - Increase in federal funds, - Cumulative transfer among already approved work program line items of 10% of the total federal funds or \$100,000, - Programmatic changes, - Change in the scope or objectives of activities (e.g., adding or deleting items), - Extending the period of performance past the approved work program period, - Transferring substantive programmatic work to a third party (e.g., consultant work not identified in the original work program), and/or - Changes in capital expenditures including purchases of equipment.

-There are two additional program monitoring and reporting requirements associated with the SPR Work Program, an independent audit and an annual performance and expenditure report.
+There are two additional program monitoring and reporting requirements associated with the SPR Work Program: 1) an independent audit and 2) an annual performance and expenditure report.